310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/feeling_hopeful.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-fufufu~ i’m only joking~☆ so no need to worry.
+fufufu~ i am only joking~☆ so no need to worry.
 {% endbubble %}

 {% bubble Shinobu frown %}